zeyadetman/Notes/content/programming-languages/typescript.md

 ---
 title: "Typescript"
 ---
 ## Articles with Reactjs
-This articles I found them useful while you're writing typescript with [[reactjs/reactjs]]
+This articles I found them useful for you if you're writing typescript with [[reactjs/reactjs]]

 - [Build strongly typed polymorphic components with React and TypeScript](https://blog.logrocket.com/build-strongly-typed-polymorphic-components-react-typescript/)
 - [Useful Patterns by Use Case](https://github.com/typescript-cheatsheets/react/blob/main/docs/advanced/patterns_by_usecase.md)